Weardale Way Section 1 (Killhope to Cowshill)

 Introduction

-Section 1 of the Weardale Way starts at Killhope Lead Mining Centre at Killhope, not far from the border between County Durham and neighbouring Cumbria, and finishes on Burtreeford Bridge in Cowshill.
-The section includes the highest point on the entire Weardale Way.
-The route is worth doing at any time of the year providing you’re appropriately kitted out.
-Check the forecast so that you don’t miss out on the views.
-Be aware that forestry is a significant industry in this part of the dale.
-Cleared forests change the character of the landscape somewhat, extending the views but distorting how the landscape might look compared to the map.
+Section 1 of the Weardale Way starts at Killhope Lead Mining Centre, Killhope – not far from the county boundary with Cumbria – and finishes on Burtreeford Bridge in Cowshill.
+The section includes Cowhorse Hill, the highest point on the entire Weardale Way.
+Though it’s very exposed, the route is worth doing at any time of the year providing you’re appropriately dressed and that winter roads are open, at least as far as Cowshill (choose a clear day for great views).
+Also, be aware that forestry operations – a significant industry all along the dale – can change the character of the landscape significantly, extending views but distorting how the landscape might look compared to the map.

-IMPORTANT When the Lead Mining Centre closes, the gate over the ford is locked.
-If you have a vehicle and think you’re going to be too late back there are a couple of alternative parking options close by.
-The dedicated (recommended) option is ~ 800 m E along the road.
-You can park closer, in non-dedicated areas but be aware that vehicles move quickly on this road and passing space is limited.
-I’d definitely choose the dedicated option unless its full but if you do otherwise, park sensibly, don’t block access and above all, take care.
+IMPORTANT When the Lead Mining Centre is closed, the gate over the ford is locked.
+If you have a vehicle and think you’re going to be back too late there are a couple of alternative parking options close by.
+The recommended option is ~800 m E along the road towards Cowshill.
+You can park closer, in non-dedicated areas, but be aware that vehicles move quickly on this road and passing space is limited.
+I’d definitely choose the dedicated option unless its full.
+Whatever you do, park sensibly, don’t block access, and above all, take care.

 Stats at a Glance